jehoz/jehoz.github.io/content/software.md

       Uses analytic IK for bone transformations (instead of the usual numerical IK techniques used in procedural animation) and coordinates foot movement with specially tuned wave functions and phase offsets between the legs.

-  - repo_name: psyn
-    built-in: golang
-    blurb: >
-      An audio sampler that is controlled with UDP messages.
-      Each message plays a slice of an audio file and can specify effects for that slice.
-      I made this to use with the Orca sequencer, but anything that can send strings over UDP should work just as well.

   - repo_name: shove
     built-in: haskell